ImperialCollegeLondon/ReCoDE-exemplar-template-R/PLANNING.md

 with an outline of what they can expect should they engage with the work.

-Recall that you are developing a software project and learning resource at the same time.
+Keep in mind that you are developing a software project and learning resource at the same time.
 It is important to keep this in mind throughout the development and plan accordingly.